The following will help clarify if what you heard was a myth or the truth about reverse mortgages.

 Truth: As with a conventional loan, the lender does not own the home, a lien is placed against the home, using the home as collateral.
 The loan balance is to be repaid then any remaining equity belongs to the borrower or their heirs.

 Myth: Senior needs to be cash poor and house rich before considering a Reverse Mortgage.

 Truth: Borrower(s) does NOT have to be cash poor to do a Reverse Mortgage.
 People often do the Reverse Mortgage, as with a conventional mortgage, to access the equity in their home now.
 They are done for a variety of reasons from buying a car, home repairs, supplementing income or just having “more elbow room.”
+Creating a line of credit (Standby Reverse Mortgage), with the growth rate is being utilized as part of retirement plans.
 Actually the reverse mortgage can and is being used as a tool for financial planning or long-term care planning or even purchasing a new home.